-8.3 Relative Ages on the Moon
+12.3 Relative Ages on the Moon

 Since the Moon does not have rain or wind erosion, astronomers can determine which features on the Moon are older than others.
 It all comes down to counting the number of craters a feature has.
-Since there is nothing on the Moon that c an erase the presence of a crater, the more craters something has, the longer it must have been around to get hit.
-For example, if you have two large craters, and the first crater has 10 smaller craters in it, while the second one has only 2 craters in it, we know that the first crater is older since it has be en there long enough to have been hit 10 times.
+Since there is nothing on the Moon that can erase the presence of a crater, the more craters something has, the longer it must have been around to get hit.
+For example, if you have two large craters, and the first crater has 10 smaller craters in it, while the second one has only 2 craters in it, we know that the first crater is older since it has been there long enough to have been hit 10 times.
 If we look at the highlands, we see that they are covered with lots and lots of craters.
-This tell us that in general, the highlands are older than the maria, which have less craters.
+This tells us that in general, the highlands are older than the maria, which have fewer craters.
 We also know that if we see a crater on top of a mare, the mare is older.
 It had to be there in the first place to get hit by the meteor.
-Crater counting can tell us which features on the Moon are older than other features, but it can not tell us the absolute age of the feature.
+Crater counting can tell us which features on the Moon are older than other features, but it cannot tell us the absolute age of the feature.
 To determine this, we need to use radioactive dating or some other technique.

-8.4 Lab Stations
+12.4 Lab Stations

-In this lab you will "visit" several stations that will have several black and white images of the Moon (or Earth) and a few questions.
+In this lab you will "visit" several stations that have several black and white images of the Moon (or Earth) and a few questions.
 At some stations we present data comparing the Moon to the Earth or Mars.
 Using your understanding of simple physical processes here on Earth and information from the class lecture and your reading, you will make observations and draw logical conclusions in much the same way that a planetary geologist would.

 You should work in groups of 2-4 people, with one binder for each group.
 The binders contain separate sections, or "stations," with the photographs and/or images for each specific exercise.
 Each group must go through all the stations, and consider and discuss each question and come to a conclusion.
 Remember to back up your answers with reasonable explanations, and be sure to answer all of the questions.
-While you should discuss the questions must be done on your own.
+While you should discuss the questions as a group, be sure to write down one group answer for each question.
+The take-home questions must be done on your own.
 Answers for the take-home questions that are exact duplicates of those of other members of your group will not be acceptable.